twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTPROPERTIESFORM** – Displays a dialog where you can modify or view properties or unsupported tables for the font.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font.
 * **TFONTTESTFORM** – Used when testing desktop fonts (not web or multicolor fonts).
-Default text in `mmFontTest` (multiline editable text field) is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
+Default text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
 * **TFORMADDANCHOR** (version 7.0 & above) – Used when adding anchors in the font.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Displays a dialog where you can configure settings for the OpenType Designer.
 * **TFORMULAFORM** – Formula for Constructing Composite Glyph (anchor based).